tambysatya/CRNPlot/README.md

-# CNRPLOT: a tool for plotting Chemical Reaction Networks
+# CRNPLOT: a tool for plotting Chemical Reaction Networks

 # usage: